-Appellant contends that it was out of some items at the time of the store visit.
+Appellant contends that the food in question was not available at the time of the store visit due to circumstances outside of its control, and that currently the store has a variety of food in sufficient quantities on a continuous basis.
 Extenuating circumstances certainly may have contributed to the amount and composition of staple food inventory observed at the firm on the day of the store visit.
 Nevertheless, no provision in SNAP regulations exists that allows these conditions to establish a valid basis for reversing a withdrawal determination.
-This review is limited to consideration of the circumstances at the time the ROD's decision was made.
+This review is limited to consideration of the circumstances at the time the Office of Retailer Operations and Compliance's decision was made.
 It is not within this review's scope to consider actions Appellant may have taken subsequent to this decision to comply with requirements for SNAP authorization, including stocking the store sufficiently or increasing staple food sales to meet SNAP-authorization criteria.